ANN-RADAR/ann-radar-prototype/README.md

 # ann-radar-prototype

 ANN RADAR is a decision support tool.
-ANN RADAR is Open Source Software published under the MIT License.
+It is provided as Open Source Software published under the MIT License.

+ANN RADAR has been funded by ICLEI Action Fund (https://iclei-europe.org/funding-opportunities/action-fund/).

+ANN RADAR has been developed by a project realised by Hafen City University, Faculty of Urban Planning and Regional Development.

 ## Project setup